-Tolman argues that the second principle invoked, that the dimensions of a quantity expresses the essential nature of that quantity grounds the principle of dimensional homogeneity.
-That an equation must have terms of equal exponent in each basic dimension on either side follows if equations are taken not only to describe numerical equalities, but also quantity identities.
+Tolman argues that the second principle invoked, that the dimensions of a quantity express the essential nature of that quantity, grounds the principle of dimensional homogeneity.
+That an equation must have terms of equal exponent in each basic dimension on either side follows if equations are taken to describe not only numerical equalities but also "quantity identities."
 Here Tolman assimilates the definition of derived quantity dimensions and their metaphysical constitution.
-That the nature of physical quantities does not unproblematically follow from their dimensional formulae is discussed in the literature (e.g. Johnson 2018; Skow 2017)-Tolman's conflation of definition and constitution is a target of Bridgman's conventionalist critique.
+That the nature of physical quantities does not unproblematically follow from their dimensional formulae is discussed in the literature (e.g., Skow 2017; Johnson 2018)-Tolman's conflation of definition and constitution is a target of Bridgman's conventionalist critique.

 The ontic interpretation of dimensional systems makes clear Tolman's reason for denying that the principle of similitude provides one.
-According to the principle of dimensional homogeneity force is defined and constituted by mass, length, and time, according to the formula: $[f] = \text{MLT}^{-2}$ .
-Under the system of dimensions that would be given by the principle of similitude, force is a function only of length, $[f] = \text{L}^{-2}$ .
-If Tolman were committed to a system of dimensions given by the principle of similitude, he would say the principle attributes force the nature of an inverse area.
-For this reason Tolman retreats to treating his principle as an empirical ansatz regarding the possibility of miniature, indistinguishable universes that is available for (dis)confirmation, via the implied theory of gravity.
+According to the principle of dimensional homogeneity force is defined and constituted by mass, length, and time, according to the formula $[f] = MLT^{-2}$ .
+Under the system of dimensions that would be given by the principle of similitude, force is a function only of length, $[f] = L^{-2}$ .
+If Tolman were committed to a system of dimensions given by the principle of similitude, he would say the principle's attributes force the nature of an inverse area.
+For this reason, Tolman retreats to treating his principle as an empirical ansatz regarding the possibility of miniature, indistinguishable universes that is available for (dis)confirmation through the implied theory of gravity.
 This is a retreat from his original ontic interpretation of his similitude transformations.